 See the problem?
 There are three obstacles in front of the thing you actually want to do.
 Successful habits are built on momentum, and now you have three opportunities to fail in front of your one opportunity to succeed.
-I’m not great at math, but this is not an equation that equals “winning.”
+I’m not great at math, but those aren’t favorable odds.

 So, what to do instead?
 Eliminate those obstacles and get started, in the simplest way possible, doing the thing that matters.

 Back to my shoe dilemma.
-Do I wait two weeks and save $50 on my new running shoes or pay $100 to keep going right now?
+Should I wait two weeks and save $50 on my new running shoes or pay $100 to keep going right now?

-There are a few things, though, you can do to better support yourself and make sure you get your reps in and build momentum.
+There are a few important things you can do to better support yourself and make sure you get your reps in and build momentum.

 - Eliminate real obstacles at any cost.
 If there really is something legitimate standing in the way of getting your reps in and you can pay to fix it, pay for it!